alan-turing-institute/azure-sensible/README.md

 While we hope this repository will be useful it will not (and is not intended to) solve all cloud computing problems.
 In particular this template is not intended to expose all of the possibilities of Ansible and Terraform.

-It may be best to build more complicated architectures from the ground up.
+For more complicated architectures, such as those involving multiple hosts, it may be best to build your deployment from the ground up.
+Nevertheless, we hope that you can still find some inspiration and useful hints here.

 ## How to use this repository